kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

 - [x] Make SPELL_PREPARATION_MODE_XYZ constants and update all usages.
 - [x] Honor game setting "Disable Experience Tracking" on our sheets
 - [x] Observers / Limited users should not be allowed to click configure buttons or make rolls.
-- [ ] 🐞 When changing sheet permissions from observer/owner to limited, half the sheet changes while the other half with the header and tab strip remain intact.
-It should refresh the entire sheet.
+- [x] Convert all `<BlockTitle />` elements to contain buttons.
+Should the h4 be a button, or should it be an h4?
+Can an h4 contain a button and it be meaningful to a screen reader?
 - [ ] Find anchor-tag-based icon buttons; replace with actual buttons
   - `.icon-button` is for icon buttons
   - `.transparent-button` is for buttons that just want the button content and not the button background, border, etc.
   - `.item-list-button` for buttons that appear in the classic controls item list.
   - [ ] Replace each one and test
   - [ ] Ensure disable logic is honored
-- [x] Convert all `<BlockTitle />` elements to contain buttons.
-Should the h4 be a button, or should it be an h4?
-Can an h4 contain a button and it be meaningful to a screen reader?
+- [ ] 🐞 When changing sheet permissions from observer/owner to limited, half the sheet changes while the other half with the header and tab strip remain intact.
+It should refresh the entire sheet.
+- [ ] Configure PC Actor Warning to use the `_onWarningLink` of the base sheet
+- [ ] Add Actor Warning component to NPC
+- [ ] Add Actor Warning to Vehicle

 ## Implement ALL the Settings! 👏